1nVitr0/plugin-vscode-daily-timelog/README.md

 *The extension is now in beta!
 (But still expect bugs, inefficient code and more goodies.)*

+## FEEDBACK WANTED

+This was originally an internally used extension.
+As our team has decided to no longer use text-based time logging, the direction of the extension is now more open.
+I would be glad for any feedback or other usecases to shape the future of this extension: [1nVitr0/plugin-vscode-daily-timelog#4](https://github.com/1nVitr0/plugin-vscode-daily-timelog/issues/4)

 ## Usage

 After installing the extension, it will offer basic IntelliSense for file of the format: